hyperledger-archives/composer/contrib-notes/weekly-qa-validation.md

 At a minimum, Safari (OS-X) and Chrome/firefox (Ubuntu) should be investigated.
 Different browsers may render components differently, and this needs to be accounted for, with issues raised as appropriate.
 A simple rendering issue may not invalidate the release build if it does not prevent user action.
 Such rendering issues can be added to "known issues" for the build release.

 From the initial logon, the user should be presented with the “Hello World” landing page, with the Basic Sample Network loaded.
 And it is here we will start the Playground testing.

-### Getting Started
-We should follow the [Getting Started](https://hyperledger.github.io/composer/tutorials/getting-started-playground.html) process documented for a user, which will give them a local Playground based from a docker image.
-Ensure to change the flag to unstable for the docker image, otherwise you will be testing against the previous release.

 ### Define Page (Side Navigation)
 The define page is used to manage files and file content.
 Through the side navigation menu it is possible to perform working file selection/creation, and lifecycle actions such as import, export and deploy.